Value-added tax (VAT)

-From 1 January 2020 a new tax on motor vehicles is introduced, which basically taxes passenger cars and other motor vehicles designed primarily for transport of persons, including motorcycles, pickup vehicles, as well as vans for combined transport of persons and goods.
+From 1 January 2020, a new tax on motor vehicles is introduced, which basically taxes passenger cars and other motor vehicles designed primarily for transport of persons, including motorcycles and pickup vehicles, as well as vans for combined transport of persons and goods.

-The subject of taxation are new and used motor vehicles that are imported and / or put into free circulation in the country for the first time.
+The subject of taxation is new and used motor vehicles that are imported and/or put into free circulation in the country for the first time.
 This law does not cover freight motor vehicles and exclusively electrically driven vehicles.

-Tax base for motor vehicle tax calculation is the amount of average carbon dioxide - CO2 expressed in grams per kilometre, depending on the type of propulsion fuel and the sales value of the vehicle or import value of the vehicle, if the vehicle is imported.
+The tax base for motor vehicle tax calculation is the amount of average carbon dioxide (CO2) expressed in grams per kilometre, depending on the type of propulsion fuel and the sales value of the vehicle or import value of the vehicle if the vehicle is imported.

 Motor Vehicle Tax = Value + Specific Component

-Specific component = the amount of average CO2 emissions multiplied by the value of 1 gram of carbon dioxide - CO2 for a given category, depending on the fuel type of the vehicle.
+Specific component = The amount of average CO2 emissions multiplied by the value of 1 gram of CO2 for a given category, depending on the fuel type of the vehicle.

 There are specific rules for:

-- motorcycles, tricycles and quadricycles, in which case the tax is calculated on the basis of engine volume data expressed in cm3, motor vehicle tax amount per cm3 expressed in MKD for the relevant category and emission level.
+- motorcycles, tricycles and quadricycles, in which case the tax is calculated on the basis of engine volume data expressed in cm3, motor vehicle tax amount per cm3 expressed in Macedonian denars for the relevant category and emission level, and